minimos11/DesktopPrograms/README.md

 ### How to create a program.

-First create a function with your program name keep it all lowercase so it can be run by the run dialog and should be unique from any other program.
+First create a function with your program's name + $dex keep it all lowercase so it can be run by the run dialog and should be unique from any other program.
 I also recommend for concistancy to also use it as the window ID and keep it short like on or two short words.
 Add a pass through variable where different events/parameters are passed through like close.